thomasperi/mojl/docs/build.md

 ## Build

 Your build script should be located at the top level of your project.
 It can be a plain Node.js script, a gulpfile, or whatever you like.
-Here we'll just use a standalone script:

 ```javascript
 /*** example-project/build.js ***/